Free Tree Scheme 2025

 Our ‘giveaway’ dates and venues are:

-Free Tree Giveaway dates and venues - trees will only be available on these dates:
+Free Tree Giveaway dates and venues

-•We will label the trees for you
+- We will label the trees for you

-•Please bring a carrier bag to put them in
+- Please bring a carrier bag to put them in

-•Please look out for and follow any signage / other instructions
+- Please look out for and follow any signage / other instructions

-•Please be prepared to queue at busy times
+- Please be prepared to queue at busy times

 Please note: when you order your trees you should get a confirmation email within a few minutes.
 Unless there is a problem with your order, or we run out of trees, this will be the only communication you receive from us.